cjabradshaw/SahulHuman/README.md

 and the same data files as above ('world2013lifetable.csv' & 'ClimateSahul_Npp.csv').

-The repository also includes a global sensitivity analysis ('ancienthumanfound_gsa_sim_func_v2.R) derived from the paper: PROWSE, TAA, CJA BRADSHAW, et al. 2016.
+The repository also includes a global sensitivity analysis ('ancienthumanfound_gsa_sim_func_v2.R) derived from the paper: Prowse, TAA, CJA Bradshaw, et al. 2016.
 An efficient protocol for the global sensitivity analysis of stochastic ecological models.
-Ecosphere 7: e01238. doi:10.1002/ecs2.1238.
+Ecosphere 7: e01238 http://dx.doi.org/10.1002/ecs2.1238.
 This requires the following R libraries:

 - iterators
 - snow